 In the hills of Madhya Pradesh in central India, this 105 square kilometer park is surrounded by ridges, beautiful forests, and plenty of open meadows.
 It is even featured in National Geographic and the BBC.

-Although fewer tigers actually live in this park compared to other tiger parks in the area, the sightings are frequent and the beautiful views are second to none.
+Although fewer tigers actually live in this park compared to other tiger parks in the area, the sightings in Bandhavgarh are frequent and the beautiful views are second to none.
 Quality tiger photographs can be taken here, with the beautiful landscape providing green backgrounds and natural light.

 Tadoba Andhari Tiger Reserve

 Located in Maharashtra, India, this tiger park features a good population of tigers and a high frequency of tiger sightings.
 This park is not split into zones, so tourists can go anywhere in the park and take all the photographs they wish.

 It is important to note at this park, however, that since there are multiple points of entry and anyone can go anywhere in the park, certain areas can get crowded with people trying to take photos, especially if a certain section of the park is well known for how many tigers frequent it.

 With all of that said, however, Tadoba Andhari is a fine tiger park with a beautiful environment and ample opportunities to capture the perfect tiger photographs.

 Other Great Indian Tiger Parks